Around the Press: Meghan Grant

 3. What piques your interest/curiosity about a story?

 “A human element is always helpful.
-For example, a judge recently summoned me to his courtroom because he wanted a story to be done on the lack of services for teens (particularly drug addicted teens).
+For example, a judge recently summoned me to his courtroom because he wanted a story to be done on the lack of services for teens (particularly drug-addicted teens).
 It was a good and relevant topic but to elevate it to a level where people care, there has to be a real person attached to the story.
+When I’m covering court, it’s always best if I have a victim or their family member to interview so that people can connect.
+Think of it like this, which story would you be more likely to read:

-“Steve Clark says he braved a winter storm and a three hour drive because he needed to come face to face with Bob Smith, the man accused of murdering his son…” or
+“Steve Clark says he braved a winter storm and a three-hour drive because he needed to come face to face with Bob Smith, the man accused of murdering his son…” or

 “Bob Smith made a brief court appearance Monday…””